Academic scholarships

 - Sustainability

-Secondly, applicants are also asked to include evidence of academic engagement completed in or out of school.
-This could include:
+Applicants should also include evidence of academic engagement completed in or out of school, which may include:

 - Courses they have completed